-- 1. Maintain a proper grip and keep your finger off the trigger and outside the trigger guard. - 2.
+- 1. Maintain a proper grip and keep your finger off the trigger and indexed on the frame. - 2.
 In the reverse order from drawing, smoothly return the handgun to your holster until you seat it properly. - 3.
 Align the retention device components, and secure them together until locked.